noboruma/p4-cli-tui/README.md

 - Access the newly created pending change
 - List the possible actions for the selected change

-You need to run:

-`$ ruby /path/to/repo/scripts/p4v.rb`

 ![img](https://github.com/noboruma/p4-cli-tui/blob/master/wiki/screenshots/ttyrecord.gif)

 Here are all the possible actions for a selected changelist:
 ![img](https://github.com/noboruma/p4-cli-tui/blob/master/wiki/screenshots/Screenshot_20190124_105032.png)

+To work on your pending changelists, you can run:

+`$ ruby /path/to/repo/scripts/p4v.rb`

 To get the same list, but for submitted changes, please run the `p4sub.rb` script instead: